 Over the course of the GMP, the amount of grain held in inventory at terminal elevators has had a fairly consistent relationship with the system's overall handlings, typically encompassing from 20% to 25% of the quarterly throughput.
 However, in the face of dwindling stocks from the 2012-13 crop year, grain inventories at the beginning of the 2013-14 crop year were being drawn down significantly.
 As a result, the first quarter's average weekly stock level fell 24.7% below the 1.1 million tonnes recorded in the same period a year earlier.
-This continued through the second quarter, with average stocks falling still further, to an average of 769,800 tonnes, a record low for any quarter under the GMP.
-For the first half of the crop year as a whole, the average fell by 30.8%, to 802,700 tonnes from 1.2 million tonnes the year before.
+This continued into the second quarter, with stocks falling to an average of 769,800 tonnes, a record low for any quarter under the GMP.
+It was only in the third quarter that terminal stocks began to rebound, rising to an average of 949,600 tonnes.
+Despite this partial recovery, the year-to-date average stood 29.3% below what had been reported for the same nine-month period a year earlier, with 853,000 tonnes gauged against 1.2 million tonnes.